 Any musician with a documented disability who wants to level-up his or her skills while working with musicians who already gig and record in northeast Ohio are welcome to contact us for an audition.
 RockAbility has consistent rehearsals with a team of mentor musicians, all of whom take turns attending these collaborative sessions.

 All rehearsals and performances will focus on musicianship and collaboration.
 Participants are expected to practice their parts ahead of rehearsals, which will be devoted to learning how to put songs together, collaborate, problem-solve, & compromise.

 Mentor musicians will provide guidance, suggestions, and musical camaraderie.
 Participants with a disability will not work in segregated settings only with others who have disabilities.
 Rather, the emphasis will be on collaboration.
 Actual working musicians will sit in and play their instruments in collaboration.

 Based on participant readiness at rehearsals, RockAbility matches small ensembles with existing open-mic and small-venue performance opportunities.
 RockAbility identifies small ensembles such as duos and trios (instrumentalists and singers) and plugs members (diverse and typical) into low-stakes performance situations.

-All participating musicians who would like to be part of a larger stage performance, will join together to share their songs in one final production.
-This event would share the small group work (duos / trios…) and also include material performed by the entire group.
-Everyone would see, hear and appreciate everyone’s efforts.
-Family members and the greater community would be invited.
-The event would be recorded and shared.
+All participating musicians who would like to be part of a larger stage performance, will join together to share their songs in large productions.
+This events share the small group work (duos / trios…) and also include material performed by the entire group.
+Everyone sees, hears and appreciates everyone’s efforts.
+These events are marketed to the entire community.

 Ready to rock?
 Contact us at lori@NPowerServices.com

-NPower Services thanks our generous sponsors: The Geauga County Board of Developmental Disabilities, The Metzenbaum Foundation, and Jewish Family Services Association.
+NPower Services thanks our generous sponsors: The Geauga County Board of Developmental Disabilities, The Metzenbaum Foundation, and Jewish Family Services Association, the Cuyahoga County Board of Developmental Disabilities and Audio-Technica.
 We also thank all our individual donors.